-Breach of the duty of fair representation occurs only where a union acting in bad faith or in an arbitrary or discriminatory manner fails to process a meritorious grievance.
+Breach of the duty of fair representation occurs only when a union acting in bad faith or in an arbitrary or discriminatory manner fails to process a meritorious grievance.
 So long as the union acts in good faith, it may exercise its discretion in determining whether to pursue or process an employee's grievance against the employer.
 Even if an employee's grievance has merit, the union's mere negligence or its exercise of poor judgment does not constitute a breach of its duty of fair representation.

 This jury instruction applies when an employee or former employee files a suit against either the union or employer.
-It also applies in a hybrid suit against the employer and union.
+It also applies in a hybrid suit against both the employer and union.
 A plaintiff may decide to sue one defendant and not the other but must prove the same case whether the suit is against one defendant or both.
-Chauffeurs, Teamsters & Helpers Local No. 391 v.
-Terry, 494 U.S. 558, 564 (1990) (explaining that most collective bargaining agreements accord finality to grievance procedures established by agreement).
+Starla Rollins v.
+Cmty.
+Hosp. of San Bernadino, 839 F.3d 1181, 1185 (9th Cir.
+2016) (explaining that plaintiff could pursue claim against union after employer had settled, but must still show that employer breached collective bargaining agreement).

 To support a breach of the duty of fair representation claim, the plaintiff must prove that the employer's action violated the terms of the collective bargaining agreement and that the union breached its duty to act honestly and in good faith and to avoid arbitrary conduct.
-Id. at 563; see also Hines v.
-Anchor Motor Freight, 424 U.S. 554, 564 (1976) (holding that union is always subject to complete good faith and honesty of purpose in exercise of discretion); Vaca v.
-Sipes, 386 U.S. 171, 177 (1967).
+Bliesner v.
+Commc'n Workers of America, 464 F.3d 910, 913-14 (9th Cir.
+2006) (affirming summary judgment of hybrid suit based on failure to show employer's breach of collective bargaining agreement without deciding whether union breached duty of fair representation).